 Colour and noise saluted me as I left the airport, and very nearly so did my money.
 Do you need a taxi sir.
 Would you like some diamonds.
 Handmade shirts.
 The choice was phenomenal, but my first purchase was a crate of bottled water, with the seals still intact.
 That night as I watched the sun set over the Indian Ocean I was tempted to start a new life.
-Every thing was so fresh, so vibrant, so cheap.
+Everything was so fresh, so vibrant, and so cheap.
 I could live like a maharaja here.
 The next morning brought sanity of a sort, as I observed young girls squatting as they swept the lush lawn.
-Whilst bell boys hurried back and forth at the beck and call of the lastest batch of tourists to visit this fine coastal hotel.
+Whilst bell boys hurried back and forth at the beck and call of the latest batch of tourists to visit this fine coastal hotel.
 I spent the next ten days spending my hard earned cash away from the hotel.
 Saddened by the poverty and leprosy, I hope that I left India a more thoughtful individual.

 Footnote: Genre Memoirs.